Student-centric advice and objective recommendations

 Need-based financial aid includes a variety of types of funding, including grants such as:

-When you are completing the FAFSA, you’ll see that you can list 10 colleges at a time.
-Luckily, it is really easy to add more colleges if you are applying for admission to 11 or more schools.
+Students can list up to 20 colleges at a time on the FAFSA.
+Luckily, you can easily add more colleges if you are applying for admission to 21 or more schools.
 Any schools you list will receive access to the information you provided on the FAFSA, which will help them determine the aid they can provide you.

 Don’t forget about the other financial aid applications